-What to eat instead: Vegetables that are good to eat include eggplant, green beans, celery, carrots, spinach, sweet potato, yam, zucchini, and squash.
-For more good options, see this chart.
+What to eat instead: Vegetables that are good to eat include eggplant, green beans, celery, carrots, spinach, sweet potato, yam, zucchini and squash.
 You can enhance flavors of these veggies with herbs.
 On the safe list, you’ll find: basil, chili, coriander, ginger, lemongrass, marjoram, mint, oregano, parsley, rosemary and thyme.

 - Legumes, or beans, are often called the “musical fruit” because they contain indigestible saccharides.
-Baked beans, chickpeas, lentils and soybeans have high amounts, and IBS patients should avoid them, or eat them in very small quantities.
+Baked beans, chickpeas, lentils and soybeans have high amounts.
+So IBS patients should avoid them, or eat them in very small quantities.

 What to eat instead: While not exactly a substitute for beans, you can enjoy rice, oats, polenta, millet, quinoa and tapioca.
-Also, as long as you do not have Celiac disease, you can eat gluten on a low-FODMAP diet, which is an inaccuracy of the chart.
+Also, as long as you do not have celiac disease, you can eat gluten on a low-FODMAP diet, which is an inaccuracy of some charts.

 - Polyols, sugar substitutes found in sugarless gum and candy, also can cause problems.
 Avoid them, including sorbitol, mannitol, isomalt, maltitol and xylitol.

-What to eat instead: It is perfectly fine to eat (in moderation, of course) good old-fashioned sugars; other artificial sweeteners that do not end in “ol,” such as NutriSweet®; Splenda®; and honey substitutes such as maple syrup, molasses and golden syrup.
+What to eat instead: It is perfectly fine to eat (in moderation, of course) good old-fashioned sugars, other artificial sweeteners that do not end in “ol,” (like NutriSweet® and Splenda®) and honey substitutes (maple syrup, molasses and golden syrup).